Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 <h4 id="membrane">How do I model the inhomogeneous environment of a membrane?</h4>
 <h4 id="mycomputer-calculation">How do I run a calculation that's too big for my computer?</h4>
 <h4 id="othercomputer-calculation">How do I run my calculations on someone else's computer?</h4>
+There are many cases where it is inconvenient to run calculations on your own computer: your calculation may require more resources (memory, etc.) than available on your system, you may have many calculations to run, etc. There are two primary mechanisms for running APBS on external resources: the APBS Opal client and the PDB2PQR web interface.
 <h4 id="simulation-software">How do I use APBS with my external simulation software?</h4>
+Robert Konecny (McCammon group) has developed the iAPBS package which provides a C/C++/FORTRAN interface to APBS for use with AMBER, NAMD, and CHARMM.
+More information is available from the iAPBS homepage.

+APBS also links against developmental versions of the TINKER software package.
+Public versions of TINKER with APBS support should be available soon from http://dasher.wustl.edu/tinker/.
 <h4 id="electrostatic-potential">How do I visualize the electrostatic potential?</h4>
 <h4 id="calculation-error">What are the sources of error in my calculation?</h4>
 <h4 id="units-potential">What are the units of electrostatic potential?</h4>
+As outlined in the user guide, there are many different ways to visualize the electrostatic potential as calculated by APBS.
+We provide detailed examples for several ways to both calculate and visualize the potential in the same setting.
 <h4 id="warning-message">What does the message "WARNING!
 Unusually large potential values detected on the focusing boundary!" mean?</h4>
 <h4 id="fetk">What is FEtk?</h4>
 <h4 id="focusing">What is focusing?</h4>